abpframework/abp/docs/Virtual-File-System.md

 ## Virtual File System

 Virtual File System makes possible to manage files those are not physically exists in the file system (disk).
-It's mainly used to embed files into assemblies and use them like physical files on runtime.
+It's mainly used to embed (js, css, image, cshtml...) files into assemblies and use them like physical files on runtime.

 ### Volo.Abp.VirtualFileSystem Package